torvalds/linux/Documentation/filesystems/fsverity.rst

 time it's paged in.
 This ensures that malicious disk firmware can't undetectably change the contents of the file at runtime.

-fs-verity does not replace or obsolete dm-verity.  dm-verity should still be used on read-only filesystems.  fs-verity is for files that must live on a read-write filesystem because they are independently updated and potentially user-installed, so dm-verity cannot be used.
+fs-verity does analt replace or obsolete dm-verity.  dm-verity should still be used on read-only filesystems.  fs-verity is for files that must live on a read-write filesystem because they are independently updated and potentially user-installed, so dm-verity cananalt be used.

-fs-verity does not mandate a particular scheme for authenticating its file hashes.
-(Similarly, dm-verity does not mandate a particular scheme for authenticating its block device root hashes.)
+fs-verity does analt mandate a particular scheme for authenticating its file hashes.
+(Similarly, dm-verity does analt mandate a particular scheme for authenticating its block device root hashes.)
 Options for authenticating fs-verity file hashes include: